UBC-CIC/student-advising-assistant/docs/DeploymentGuide.md

 				"secretsmanager:GetResourcePolicy",
 				"secretsmanager:GetSecretValue",
 				"secretsmanager:DescribeSecret",
-				"secretsmanager:ListSecretVersionIds"
+				"secretsmanager:ListSecretVersionIds",
+				"ssm:GetParameter",
+				"ssm:GetParametersByPath",
+				"ssm:DescribeParameters",
+				"s3:ListBucket",
+				"s3:GetObject"
 			],
 			"Resource": [
-				"arn:aws:secretsmanager:<region>:<account-ID>:secret:<secret-name>"
+				"arn:aws:secretsmanager:<region>:<account-ID>:secret:<secret-name>",
+				"arn:aws:ssm:<region>:<account_number>:parameter/*",
+				"arn:aws:s3:::<bucket_for_inferencestack>",
+				"arn:aws:s3:::<bucket_for_inferencestack>/*"
 			]
 		},
 		{
 			"Effect": "Allow",
+			"Action": [
-			"Action": "secretsmanager:ListSecrets",
+				"secretsmanager:ListSecrets",
+				"ssm:DescribeParameters"
+			],
 			"Resource": "*"
 		}
 	]
 }
 ```

+1. Open a new tab (keep the one you are using to create the inline policy open).
+2. Go to Secrets Manager on the AWS Console.
+3. Click on student-advising/credentials/RDSCredentials.
+4. Replace ```arn:aws:secretsmanager:<region>:<account-ID>:secret:<secret-name>``` in the tab to create the inline policy with the ARN of that secret.
+5. On the other tab, navigate to S3 on the AWS Console.
+6. Click on the ```inferencestack-studentadvisings3bucket...``` bucket.
-Open a new tab (keep the one you are using to create the inline policy open) and go to Secrets Manager on the AWS Console.
-Click on student-advising/credentials/RDSCredentials.
-Replace ```arn:aws:secretsmanager:<region>:<account-ID>:secret:<secret-name>``` above with the Secret ARN of that secret.
-Click on Next, provide a name for that policy, and click on Create policy.
-This step allows the IAM role to access the student-advising/credentials/RDSCredentials secret.
-Rebuild the Elastic Beanstalk environment.
-If the issue still persists, take down the deployed stacks and try deploying from scratch again.
+7. Replace ```arn:aws:s3:::<bucket_for_inferencestack>``` in the tab to create the inline policy with the ARN of that bucket.
+8. On the tab to create the inline policy, click on Next, provide a name for that policy, and click on Create policy.

+This role grants the necessary permissions for our Elastic Beanstalk application to access AWS resources such as Secrets Manager, SSM Parameter Store, and S3 buckets.
+Without it, we run into issues where the Docker container unexpectedly stops running or the /initialize endpoint leads to an internal server error.

 #### **If facing issue that says you are requesting more vCPU capacity than your current limit**
 If you face this issue when trying to delpy the Inference Stack, then you need to submit a Service